Ahead of House vote to censure Gosar over video depicting Ocasio-Cortez’s killing, Pelosi denounces ‘outrageous’ silence of Republican leadership

 Twitter originally placed a “public interest notice” on Gosar’s tweet, which it said had violated its policy against hateful conduct.
 Gosar has since deleted the tweet.
 The White House condemned Gosar’s video last week, and Pelosi called for investigations by the House Ethics Committee and law enforcement.

-Ocasio-Cortez responded to the video last week, noting that while she was traveling to Glasgow, Scotland, as part of a congressional delegation, “a creepy member I work with who fundraises for Neo-Nazi groups shared a fantasy video of him killing me.”
+Ocasio-Cortez responded to the video last week, noting that while she was traveling to Glasgow, Scotland, as part of a congressional delegation, “a creepy member I work with who fundraises for neo-Nazi groups shared a fantasy video of him killing me.”

 In June, Gosar denied that he planned to attend a fundraiser with a group that promotes white nationalist ideas, despite an invitation for the event that featured him alongside Nick Fuentes, a far-right operative who leads America First.